-- Centre console of variants without touchscreen look a bit awkward
+Centre console of mid-spec variants (without touchscreen) looks a bit awkward.

 Love it or hate it the Ignis’ design, you can’t ignore the Ignis.
 On the size front, it isn’t imposing or intimidating.
 The Ignis is, in fact, shorter than the Swift in terms of length and is just as wide.
 It is, however, taller and has a larger wheelbase too.
 The biggest draw here is how unique and distinctive it looks compared to any other Maruti or anything on the road overall.
 There is an overall square and upright stance to the design that gives it a rugged feel.